 Message from the Dean

-- Fosters nationally and internationally–renowned faculty leaders.
-Assistant Professor Floyd Wormley was inducted as the youngest president of the Medical Mycological Society of the Americas, and Dean George Perry who was elected to the Spanish Royal Academy of Sciences and is recognized as one of the world’s top ten researchers in Alzheimer’s disease.
+Dr. Floyd Wormley was inducted as the youngest president of the Medical Mycological Society of the Americas.
+Dean George Perry, a Foreign Correspondent Member of the Spanish Royal Academy of Sciences, the Academy of Science Lisbon, and a Foreign Member of the Mexican National Academy of Sciences, is recognized as one of the world’s top ten researchers in Alzheimer’s disease.